Danish tax when working abroad - Opportunity for tax exemption

 • Other documentation (e.g. airline tickets, bank statements, etc.)

-We have created a travel calendar to help you register your days of stay in Denmark, country of work and holiday respectively.
-By filling out the form, you will get an answer as to whether you fall under the 42-day rule, which is crucial to whether you can get full tax relief under LL §33A.
-This can also be used as evidence along with any airline tickets or other underlying documentation that the tax authorities will ask for.
+We have created a travel calendar to help you register your days of stay in Denmark, country of work, and holiday respectively.
+By filling out the form, you will learn whether or not you fall under the 42-day rule, which is crucial to determining if you can get full tax relief under LL §33A.
+This can also be used as evidence along with any airline tickets or other pertinent documentation, that the tax authorities will ask for.

 • Assessing whether you can get full, half or no relief

-• How is your salary taxed in Denmark when working abroad
+• Determining your salary taxed in Denmark, when working abroad

-• Help with the reporting of salary income to SKAT
+• Helping with the reporting of salary income to SKAT

-• Assistance regarding the conditions of LL §33A
+• Providing assistance regarding the conditions of LL §33A

-• Assistance in relation to Double Taxation Agreement (DBO)
+• Providing assistance in relation to Double Taxation Agreements (DBO)

-• Using LL 33A or DBO (Which scheme is most beneficial for you)
+• Using LL 33A or DBO (whichever scheme is most beneficial for you)

-Please be more than welcome to contact one of our professional tax advisors for further questions.
+Please feel free to contact one of our professional tax advisors for further questions.

-Furthermore, if you want relief for tax on foreign earned income under LL §33A or under a double taxation convention, you can access a system that helps you document your travels and stays by clicking on the link below and thus create an overview of whether you comply with the rules for obtaining a reduction in Danish tax.
+Finally, if you want relief for tax on income earned abroad under LL §33A or under a double taxation convention, you can access a system that helps you document your travels and stays by clicking on the link below.
+Thus, you can create an overview and discover whether or not you comply with the rules for obtaining a reduction on Danish tax.

 https://ll33a.dk/udlandsophold/

-SkatteInform is happy to assist with advice and reporting to the Swedish Tax Agency, just as we are happy to assist in tax matters.
+SkatteInform is happy to assist with advice and reporting to the Danish Tax Agency, just as we are happy to assist in tax matters.

 Contact SkatteInform

 We provide qualified answers to your tax questions.
-If you are interested in assistance with the calculation of taxable income, we are happy to provide you with a fee upon further agreement.
+If you are interested in assistance with the calculation of taxable income, we will be happy to provide this for a fee upon further agreement.

 SkatteInform Statsauthorized